How to use Photoshop tools and functions.

 Photoshop gives you access to a massive suite of tools — but where do you start?
 Learn about using the Tools panel.

 Photoshop tools and functions to navigate the canvas.

-Photoshop tools are roughly categorised into seven different types arranged in the Options bar — which is a lot.
-But, if you break it down simply, there are only a few classes of tool: ones that help you measure, select and move around your work and ones that help you to modify the pixels on your canvas.
+Photoshop tools are roughly categorized into seven different types arranged in the Options bar — which is a lot.
+But, if you break it down simply, there are only a few classes of tool: ones that help you measure, select, and move around your work and ones that help you modify the pixels on your canvas.

 Selection and moving tools.